 Renting out your house is a business, and should be treated as such.
 Landlords must keep detailed financial records of all their expenses and earnings.

 Having good bookkeeping habits from the start can save you plenty of headaches in the long run.
-The good news is that there are many tools you can use to help you, from online rent collection platforms to financial tracking software.
+The good news is that there are many tools you can use to help you with storing your documents, from online rent collection platforms to financial tracking software.

 Additionally, as a landlord, you must do your taxes every year.
 Taking a proactive approach and planning for taxes can go a long way in keeping your investment protected.